callnow

 Example of Cash Flow Statement

-Below is an example of a cash flow statement that offers a thorough understanding of the inflows and outflows of cash from financing, investing, and operating operations as shown below.
+Below is an example of a cash flow statement that offers a thorough understanding of the inflows and outflows of cash from financing, investing, and operating operations.
 It displays the company’s annual cash management and liquidity.

 Cash flow from operating activities